 Being good technically was no longer enough.
-I was a terrible leader and things just didn’t work out well when I tried to lead.
-I was too laid back and I didn’t like telling people what to do.
-The job was no longer a good fit for me and that’s probably the biggest reason why I left engineering.
+I was a terrible leader and things just didn’t work out well when I tried to be a manager.
+I was too laid back and I hated telling people what to do.
+Do your damn job.
+Why are you asking me what to do?
+As I said, I’m terrible at managing people.
+The job was not a good fit for me anymore.
+That ’s the biggest reason why I left engineering.
+I am not a good multiplier.
 There were other factors as well.

 More reasons why I quit engineering

 - I got married and didn’t want to work long hours very often.
 Once we had a kid, I rarely worked late or weekends unless I really had to.
 This didn’t compare favorably with single engineers who enjoy working until 10 pm.
 Those Putzes need to read this blog!
 Engineers need to plan for early retirement.